cosmastech/cosmastech.github.io/_posts/2023-06-20-set-your-default-gate-response.md

 }
 ```

 Now in the example above, a transaction denied by the TransactionPolicy will return a 404, the same as if the model does not exist.
-However, we still have a problem of the `ModelNotFoundException`
+However, we still have a problem of the `ModelNotFoundException`.
+If you want to make sure the messages are consistent, you'll need to modify `App\Exceptions\Handler` to change how a ModelNotFound exception is rendered.